 Once the egg rolls are crispy and done on all sides, remove them from the pan.
 Repeat the cooking process over and over until all the rolls have been fried.

 You can place them on paper towels to drain off any excess oil.
 That's it, you're all done.
 Simply serve them and enjoy.

 For a vegetarian meal, combine these crispy little snacks with a Spring salad and you'll have an amazing lunch on your hands.

 - For an extra crispy approach to this recipe, try using wonton wrappers instead of egg roll wrappers.
 Of course, it would change the final product into a spring roll, but I won't tell anyone if you decide to make the substitution.

-- Unfortunately, these egg rolls will get soggy in your fridge.
+- Unfortunately, these homemade egg rolls will get soggy in your fridge.
 So, you could prep them up and then freeze the egg rolls, uncooked.
 Then, simply fry the amount you need, anytime you have a desire for egg rolls.
 We haven't tried this ourselves, however, I can't think of reason why these rolls can't be frozen.
 Give it a try and see for yourself.

 - To make your own sweet and sour sauce, combine orange juice, water, lemon or lime juice, and sugar (to taste) in a small saucepan.
 Heat the mixture to a boil, then stir in a cornstarch slurry.
 It won't look and taste exactly like the store bought stuff, but it works in a pinch.

-- Feel free to add some left-over grilled chicken or shredded pork to the filling.
+- Feel free to add some leftover grilled chicken or shredded pork to the filling.
 The addition of meat will make the egg roll a little more filling.

-- Vegetable or Canola Oil for Frying
+- Cooking oil, for Frying

 - Continue to cook until the slaw mix wilts down and reduces in size (about 5 minutes).
 It should still have some crunch but still be pliable.
 Remove from heat.